 Smith did not build everything himself: he had obtained several rather awesome working 1/3-scale steam locomotives that pulled sightseeing trains at the 1915 Panama Pacific Exposition in San Francisco.
 And he attracted rail enthusiasts to restore the locomotives, develop the railroad and of course have the time of their lives.

 Through the ‘80s, locomotives were restored, cars were built, and more.
 Well over of a mile of track, a trestle, roundhouse, machine shop, and a station also appeared.
 Money is good for things like that.

 The Swanton Pacific has never been freely open to the public.
-But sometimes you could ride it for free.
-Back in the ‘90s, when the little railroad was less widely known, the word would sometimes go out to “just show up on New Year’s Eve” or some other propitious evening (or day).
+But sometimes you could ride for free anywy.
+Back in the ‘90s, when the little railroad was less widely known, the word would sometimes go out to “just show up on New Year’s Eve” or some other propitious date

 And you’d get a ride in a open car behind a steam engine, with the smoke sailing by close over your head and glowing in the moonlight while you rattled across the trestle and peered in the darkness below.
 Afterward, when you were chilled to the bone, there might be hot cider.

 Eventually the informal crowds got too big,.
 Public events at the SP these days now come perhaps once or twice a year.
 And there are tickets.
 Limited tickets.

 When Smith died, he left the ranch to California Polytechnic State University, his alma mater.
 The railroad remains on the ranch as a tenant non-profit with a board and by-laws and a corps of volunteers.
 Cal Poly students also get involved.

 Sadly, forest fires in 2020 severely damaged both the ranch and the layout.
 Fire burned key railroad buildings and severely damaged the rolling stock and most of the locomotives.
 But the damaged locomotives seem restorable, some buildings remain, and the track and trestle are still there.
 There is hope for the future.